-We spent \sim 30 person hours directly implementing this scenario using the Skoll infrastructure.
-Two-thirds of this time (\sim 20 person hours) was sent fixing bugs in Skoll uncovered during our exploration.
+We spent \sim 30 hours directly implementing this scenario using the Skoll infrastructure.
+Twothirds of this time (\sim 20 hours) went to fixing bugs in Skoll that were uncovered during our exploration.
 To run the process, we installed ten Skoll clients and one Skoll server across workstations distributed throughout computer science labs at the University of Maryland.
 All Skoll clients ran on Linux 2.4.9-3 platform.
 We used Mozilla v1.7 as our subject software.
 We then executed various QA processes for over 100 hours as described above.

-As a result of conducting the initial feasibility study on Mozilla we gained valuable experience with our Skoll process and infrastructure.
-For example, we demonstrated that Skoll's configuration and control model was sufficient to define a test space consisting of subspaces for input cases (i.e., HTML tag options), user actions (i.e., user action options), traditional software configuration options (i.e., Mozilla's run-time configuration options), and client characteristics (assignment of clients to thread pools).
+By conducting this initial feasibility study we gained the following experience with our Skoll process and infrastructure:

+• We demonstrated that the Skoll-based configuration and control model was sufficient to define a test space consisting of subspaces for input cases (i.e., HTML tag options), user actions (i.e., user action options), traditional software configuration options (i.e., Mozilla's run-time configuration options), and client characteristics (assignment of clients to thread pools).
 One deficiency of the model was that it did not naturally support ordering among different options.
 Specifically, we wanted to generate an ordering to the user actions (e.g., first bookmark, then print).
 Although this can be done using constraints, doing so is quite cumbersome.
-We therefore chose to model only the presence or absence of each action in the current test case and then randomized the order of their application.
+Instead, we chose to model only the presence or absence of each action in the current test case and then randomized the order of their application.

-Our feasibility study also demonstrated the generality of the Skoll system and distributed continuous QA concepts by developing and executing a simple yet interesting process at a reasonable level of effort.
-We were able to integrate an existing test automation tool (i.e., a GUI test automation tool [10]), an analysis technique (i.e., Delta Debugging algorithm), and an adaptation strategy (i.e., temporary constraints) within the Skoll infrastructure.
-During this activity we encountered serious difficulties implementing this process because our initial Skoll implementation hardwired many aspects of the DCQA process workflow.
-This experience led us to create the APIs described in Section II-C, which greatly simplify adding application-specific QA instructions to a DCQA process.

-Finally, we also uncovered some practical limitations.
+- We demonstrated the generality of the Skoll system and distributed continuous QA ideas by developing and executing a simple yet interesting process at a reasonable level of effort.
+We were able to integrate an existing test automation tool (i.e., a GUI test automation tool [12]), an analysis technique (i.e., Delta Debugging algorithm), and an adaptation strategy (i.e., temporary constraints) within the Skoll infrastructure. - We had serious difficulties implementing this process because our initial Skoll implementation hardwired many aspects of the DCQA process workflow.
+This experience led us to create the APIs described in Section II-C, which greatly simplify adding application-specific QA instructions to a DCQA process. - We also uncovered some practical limitations.
 For example, we found we needed a debugging mode for Skoll since there was no easy way to see what actions would happen during a process without actually executing them, using resources, and updating Skoll's internal databases.
-We therefore added a feature to Skoll that echoes the instructions that should be executed, but does not actually run them (this behavior is similar to what happens when the make program is run with the "-n" flag).
-We also identified a need for a systematic method of terminating outstanding jobs or classes of jobs.
-For instance, while running Delta Debugging we often found solutions on one branch of the recursively defined algorithm.
-At this point there was no reason to continue running jobs from other branches, so we had to extend Skoll to shut them down safely.
+We therefore added a feature to Skoll that simply echoes the instructions that should be executed, but does not actually do so.
+UNIX users will recognize this behavior as similar to what happens when the make program is run with the "-n" flag.
+We also found the need for a systematic method to kill outstanding jobs or classes of jobs.
+While running Delta Debugging, for instance, we often found solutions on one branch of the recursively defined algorithm.
+At this point there was no reason to continue running jobs from other branches, but we had no way to safely shut them down.